Fifth Annual Community Conversation on Race and Faith and the Kelso Lecture

 Registration / Directions / CEUs

-Registration: Online registration will be open in the fall.
-We appreciate advance registration so we may plan appropriately for refreshments and dinner.
-The event is free, and there will be a free-will offering during dinner.
+Registration: We appreciate advance registration so we may plan appropriately for refreshments and dinner.
+The event is free and there will be a free-will offering during dinner.

 Directions to the Seminary.
 Free parking is available on campus behind the chapel and library.